 It acts as a “link tank,” connecting with other organisations and individuals with expertise and knowledge to exchange ideas and find new solutions.
 To learn more about Civil Exchange, click here.

-Civil Exchange published the second Big Society Audit 2013 on 9 December 2013, a comprehensive review of what has been happening in practice against public commitments.
-For more information, also look at our news page.
-The next Audit is due in December 2014.
+Civil Exchange is publishing Whose Society? the Final Big Society Audit on 20 January, a comprehensive review of what has been happening in practice against public commitments and the third in a series of Audits.
+For more information, see our Big Society Audit and news pages.

 A book of essays by voluntary sector leaders, Making Good: the future of the voluntary sector, was published on 10 November 2014.
 For more details, click here.
 Abridged versions of some of the essays have been published in Civil Society News and the Guardian Voluntary Sector Network and are available here - do join the debate #makinggood.